liamgui/pokedex/README.md

 ## Description

-This is a simple pokedex app that uses a graphQL API to fetch data and perform viewing, favoriting and filtering.
+This is a simple pokedex app prototype that uses a graphQL API to fetch data and perform viewing, favoriting and filtering.

 ## Installation